-UK regulations can feel less than straightforward if you’re not a fire safety professional.
+UK fire alarm regulations can feel less than straightforward if you’re not a fire safety professional.

 Below is a simple guide to the latest UK fire alarm legislation.